dddrrreee/cs140e-win19/labs/lab6-virtualization/lab.md

    This should behave identically to not using `echo`:
 	  `my-install ../test-binaries/hello.bin`.

-   3. Write a trivial virtual machine so you can run pi programs on your Unix laptop, and just emulate GPIO by sending reads and writes to the pi.
-Running on Unix will allow you to use `valgrind`, `gdb`, or even something as simple memory protection.
+The rest of the lab is writing the trivial virtual machine can run pi programs on your Unix laptop, and just emulate GPIO by sending reads and writes to the pi.

-This is the Unix side emulation (or virtualization) layer for the pi.
+### What to do for emulation.

+You'll write the code to control the pi and Unix.

+   1. `pi-side-vmm/pi-vmm.c` has the code that will run on the pi.
+   This will be a trivial loop that waits for `OP_READ32`, `OP_WRITE32`, `OP_DONE` (reboot).

+   2. `unix-side-vmm` has the code you will link with on the Unix side.
+   `emulate-rpi.c` has the emulation functions we need for `blink` and
+    `hello`.
+The unix side starts in main, which waits for an `OP_READY` message from the pi, and then calls `notmain`.
+You'll have to write the code in `emulate-rpi.c`.

+To test:

+   1. Do `make` in `lab6-virtualization`.
+It should be sucessful.

+   2. You should be able to run `blink/blink.bin` and `hello/hello.bin` Using the bootloader.
+The other versions `blink/blink.fake` and `hello/hello.fake` are the ones you run on your laptop.

+### Discussion

 The big picture is that we override low-level functions in `libpi` and and re-implement them on Unix.

 At risk of being overly-dramatic, you are making the virtualization layer of a  simple virtual machine.
 Your pi programs are tiny, trivial operating systems in the power sense that they have complete control over the entire machine (but, of course, not in the functionality sense of doing fancy OS things).

 To over-simplify, at a mechanical level, a virtual machine is a system that can take an OS running with kernel privileges on raw hardware and